-CRDF-004 is a Phase 2 open-label, randomized multi-center clinical trial of onvansertib in combination with standard of care FOLFIRI and bevacizumab or FOLFOX and bevacizumab for the first-line treatment of patients with RAS-mutated mCRC.
-The primary objectives of the CRDF-004 trial are to evaluate onvansertib's safety and efficacy in combination with the standard of care, as well as to evaluate two doses of onvansertib, 20mg and 30mg, given in combination with standard of care, against standard of care alone.
+CRDF-004 is a Phase 2 open-label, randomized multi-center clinical trial of onvansertib in combination with SoC FOLFIRI and bevacizumab or FOLFOX and bevacizumab for the first-line treatment of patients with RAS-mutated mCRC.
+The primary objectives of the CRDF-004 trial are to evaluate onvansertib's safety and efficacy in combination with the SoC, as well as to evaluate two doses of onvansertib, 20mg and 30mg, given in combination with SoC, against SoC alone.
 The primary endpoint of the trial is objective response rate ("ORR").
 Progression-free survival and duration of response will be secondary endpoints.
 We anticipate releasing initial data from the CRDF-004 trial in the second half of 2024.
 This trial is conducted in partnership with Pfizer Ignite, an end-to-end service for biotech companies, and it is expected to enroll approximately 90 evaluable patients.
 In February 2024 it was announced that the first patient dosed for this trial.
 For more information, please visit NCT06106308 at www.clinicialtrials.gov.